pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/new-project-wizard.md

 ![New Project Wizard Deployment Method](../npw-deploy-method.png)

-For more detailed instructions of how to use the New Project Wizard with Pulumi Deployments, see [Get Started with Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard).
+For more detailed instructions on how to use the New Project Wizard with Pulumi Deployments, see [Get Started with Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard).